THE BACH FESTIVAL IN LEIPZIG

 Joe became Music Director of the Chatham Chorale in 2010.
 He is also the Pastor and Director of Music of the First Congregational Church of Chatham.
 During covid-times, Joe has been a mainstay of our Armchair Journeys, teaching us about Women Composers, Music & Architecture, Great Composers and a set of Bach series, and a primer to Music Theory.

 In 2008, the seed of Artful Journeys was planted in her brain, when Joan brought together all of her life's passions, her love of music, an affinity for the beautiful things in life, and an ability to organize events to give birth to Artful Journeys, a program of art education trips for the soul.

 Joan was born and raised in the apple country of the Hudson River Valley in New York; her father was a gentle, very tolerant, educated land surveyor, and her mother was the efficient business administrator and home engineer.
 The youngest of four children, Joan was encouraged to pursue anything she wanted, but also to do her best.
 Sometimes that was difficult, especially succeeding three very accomplished siblings.

 Airfare is not included, so that you can use travel points or extend your visit.
-Travel insurance is strongly advised, as is the covid vaccination to ensure your safety and the safety of others.
+Travel insurance is strongly advised.
+The covid vaccination and booster are required.
+Masks must be worn in public places.

 You can REGISTER HERE.